microsoft/vscode-mssql/README.md

 * Peek Definition and Go To Definition support for Tables, Views and Stored Procedures.
   * For a query such as `select * from dbo.Person` you can right-click on `Person` and see it as a `CREATE TABLE` script.
   * Note: you must be connected to a database to use this feature.
 * Support for additional operating systems including Linux Mint and Elementary OS.
-See [Operating Systems] for the list of supported OSes.
+See [Operating Systems] for the list of supported OSes.IntelliSense
-* Multiple improvements & fixes to the results view, Intellisense handling, and service installation notification.
+* Multiple improvements & fixes to the results view, IntelliSense handling, and service installation notification.
 * Improved logging to the Output window.
 Errors and status notifications can be viewed in the SqlToolsService or MSSQL channels.
 * For a full list see the [change log].